 Take the number of points divided by the number of possessions for each player

-In my opinion, a player with a lower than 1.0 ratio is hurting the team unless there is absolutely no one else on the team that has scoring skills.
+In my opinion, a player with a lower than 1.0 ratio is hurting the team at the offensive end unless there is absolutely no one else on the team that has scoring skills.
 So, for example, in most instances, even a 29 point game would not be a good performance for the team, if it required 30 possessions to attain.
 Something such as 19 shots, 7 trips to the line, and 4 turnovers (or any other combination of 30

 No one metric or opinion should be the sole deciding factor of how to play.
 It takes a staff and as many meaningful pieces of data as you can get.
 These ideas are submitted as ideas to consider using as more pieces of information as you work to develop your and evaluate your offensive system.